siberianfox/tinygwiki/Troubleshooting.md

 **DIAGNOSIS**: Z axes often have different dynamics than the X and Y axes, and are not capable of the maximum velocities or jerk that the X and Y can sustain.
 This is especially true for machines that use belts for X and Y and screws for Z (such as the Shapeoko2), or have fast, multi-start screws for X and Y and finer pitched screws for Z. The Probotix Fireball has 5 TPI screws for X and Y and 12 TPI for Z.

+The first thing to check is the Z mechanical system.
+Does the Z axis turn freely by hand?
+Eliminate mis-alignment or excess friction first.

-Try dropping the Z axis to minimal settings, getting it to work, then ramping settings back up.
+Next try dropping the Z axis to minimal settings, getting it to work, then ramping settings back up.
 For a typical screw-driven Z like a Shapeoko you might try:
 <pre>
 Run G21 first so all settings are in mm mode
 $4mi=2     motor4 = 2 microsteps (assuming m3 is mapped to Z axis)